mlubinsky/mlubinsky.github.com/hive/README.md

 <https://habr.com/ru/company/mailru/blog/504952/> Avro, Parquet, ...

-Problem: if we have no records in Hive partition the copy in redshift will fail
+### Problem: if  no records in Hive partition then copy to Redshift will fail:

+FAILED: SemanticException [Error 10006]: Partition not found {date_key=2020-09-21}

 Solution:

 step 1: add records with NULL values in Hive - this it will enforce the new partition/folder to be created

 ```